ShivangNPatel/ShivangsBookStore/ShivangsBookStore/ReadMe.txt

 	  then Modify the ProductController so the IActionResult Upsert calls to the ProductVM view model, include the using statements to the ViewModels folder and Microsoft.AspNetCore.
 	  Comment out the Upsert post method for now
-	  Modify the API call to include the Category and CoverType properites After add an Index view
+	  Modify the API call to include the Category and CoverType properites After that add an Index view
 	  Then Copy the Index.cshtml code from Views/Category and modify to the Product List header, Create New Product and add the following properties – Title / ISBN / Price / Author / Category and reference a new product.js file.
 	  Copy/Paste the category.js and rename to product.js then modify the URL to point to Product Modify the _Layout.cshtml to add new link to Product.